Opinion | If we truly believe in redemption and second chances, parole should be celebrated

 But there are crimes that some believe warrant no mercy, and Martin’s is one.
 In his 20s, he was convicted of the 1979 murder of Michael Connors, a Richmond police officer.
 And so what followed his release in our charged political times was predictable.
 The integrity of the Virginia Parole Board was questioned.
 An investigation followed.
 Lawmakers called for board members to resign, ostensibly for failing to provide proper notice of their actions, and a Republican candidate for state attorney general proposed abolishing parole for violent offenders.

 Equally predictable: No one talked about who Martin is today.
-It only mattered what he’d been convicted of doing over four decades ago.
+It only mattered what he’d been convicted of doing more than four decades ago.

 During the 1990s, when the federal government and state governments across the country were abolishing parole, even governors of states that held back vowed never to grant parole to prisoners serving life sentences, as Martin was.
 This as the country was in the process of incarcerating 2.4 million people, more than any other nation in the world.